OCNS Director Elections

 Elections

-Members who paid their dues and with approved OCNS membership status before application deadline will login on the OCNS website to vote.
+Members who paid their dues and with approved OCNS membership status will be able to login on the OCNS website to vote.
 A list of Candidates is presented with links to information about each Candidate.

 Voting is anonymous.
-One can vote for as many Candidates as one likes but we advise to vote for multiple candidates.
+One can vote for as many Candidates as one likes, and we advise to vote for multiple candidates.
 Once the vote is submitted it is final.

 Results

 • Votes for each Candidate are computed and Candidates are ranked according to the number of votes they receive and the top Candidates are elected.
-We will ensure that among the elected members, one student member (if there are any) is present and adapt the selection accordingly (depending on if the student was ranked in the first positions or not)
+We will ensure that at least one student/postdoc member (if there are any) is present among the elected members, and adapt the selection procedure accordingly.

 • In the case of a tie for the last position the Nomination Committee will select the elected Candidate based on balancing gender, geography, seniority, experience and scientific interest.